2. Progestin-only birth control pills (“mini-pills”)

 calcium levomefolate - 451 mcg.

-Monophasic preparation of the latest generation containing vitamins (folates).
-It has an anti-androgenic (cosmetic) effect.
+A monophasic drug of the latest generation containing vitamins (folates).
+Has an anti-androgenic (cosmetic) effect.

 drospirenone 3 mg.